 In this step the flap brackets will be flocked into place and then covered with 3 layers of glass fibre cloth.
 This all needs to be completed in the one continuous operation.
 In our factory this step takes over an hour with an experienced person, so allow perhaps 2 hours or more.

-Mix a batch of resin and coat the inside of the flap brackets and the wing surface where the flap brackets will be attached.
-Mix a separate small firm batch of flock and fill the inside of the angled end of the flap brackets as shown above right.
+Mix a batch of resin and coat the inside of the flap brackets and the wing surface where the and the bush, then let the bracket rotate down to the wing.

-Place each bracket: holding the bracket clear of the wing, insert the bolt through the bracket and the bush, then let the bracket rotate down to the wing.
 Do this for each bracket.
+At this point recheck the marker pen mark across the wing and flap to be sure that nothing has moved.

+Place each bracket: holding the bracket clear of the wing, insert the bolt through the bracket